Damián Manso

 Damián Alejandro Manso ([daˈmjam ˈmanso], born 6 June 1979) is an Argentine professional footballer who plays as an attacking midfielder.
 Manso is a free kick specialist also can plays as a left midfielder, making known this facet during the period of Edgardo Bauza in 2008, when won the Copa Libertadores title under Bauza's orders as coach.
 He also has played at Europe in two opportunities at French side Bastia and Skoda Xanthi of the Greece Super League, began his career at professional hometown club Newell's Old Boys, where he won a league title in 2004.

 Career

 Early career

-He started his soccer career at 16 in 1996 with Newell's Old Boys in a game against Boca Juniors.
+Manso started his football career at 16 in 1996 with Newell's Old Boys in a game against Boca Juniors.
 Despite playing for several other teams, Manso returned to play for Newell's Old Boys several times during his career and was a member of that team for nine years of his career.